nicolascalo/biomedical_data_pipelines/drug_screening_experiment_analysis/Readme.md

 - Automated detection of positive and negative controls
 - Automated detection of single/multi wavelength (BRET) experiments

-## Reproducibility and traceability of results
+## Reproducibility of the analysis and traceability of the raw data

 - Embedding of the raw data files and source code inside the report
 - Graphical and numeric details of all the processing steps